FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/phone_pairing/phone-pairing.rst

 -  Wi-Fi ON (usually toggles off when Airplane Mode is turned on), then Done
 -  Bluetooth OFF
--  Location OFF, only for Android 6.x or 7.x
+-  Location OFF, only for Android 7.x

 6. repeat above steps on DS phone.